biolushuai/Hierarchical-and-Spatial-Sequential-Modeling-for-PPISP/README.md

 * Please download the trained model weight-file "model.tar" and place this weight-file in the folder "models_saved".
 * Please download the training set (Train352 or Train335) and testing set (Test70 or Test60) and place those datasets in the folder "data".

+We provide the processed datasets.
+If new features are willing to be used, ProtT5 embeddings can be generated using bio_embeddings (https://github.com/sacdallago/bio_embeddings).

 ## 2. Requirement
 We implemented our method using PyTorch and Deep torch-geometric (PyG).
 Please install these tools for successfully running our code.
 Necessary installation instructions are available at the following links:
 * [python = 3.9.10](https://www.python.org/downloads/)